larsgehrke/atarigoserver/README.md

 # Atari Go Server

 Full stack open source project for learning the Go game through Atari (Capture) Go.
-Frontend is based on React (JS) and Backend is based on Django (Python).
+Frontend is based on React (JS) and Backend is based on NodeJS.